vintitres/actions-sdk/README.md

 ## Adding or updating actions

+We strongly encourage you to develop actions that rely on oauth based credentials.
+This is to ensure we respect the permissions of the underlying systems the actions library interacts with.
+In some situations, oauth is not a valid option and so API keys are a good fallback.

 1. Add or update the action in `src/actions/schema.yaml`
 2. Run `npm run generate:types` to generate the new types
 3. Run `npm run prettier-format` to format the new files